-- Ensure delivery of a new A27 access at an appropriate stage of development. - Facilitate use of the community hub and primary school at a stage to be agreed with West Sussex County Council and Adur District Council.
+- Ensure the Withy Patch Gypsy and Travellers site is relocated prior to the construction of the new roundabout access onto the A27 - Ensure delivery of a new A27 access at an appropriate stage of development. - Facilitate use of the community hub and primary school at a stage to be agreed with West Sussex County Council and Adur District Council.

 All elements are to be secured through s106 planning obligations/ planning conditions.
+Infrastructure requirements are to be secured through CIL/ s106/planning conditions as appropriate.